TrevorDArcyEvans/OpusFluxDesigner/Readme.md

 * Workflow Designer - Rehosting in a WPF Aplication
 * ToolboxControl - Loading Workflow Activities from Assemblies
 * Workflow Execution - retrieve real-time Execution Log (TrackData) and Execution Output(s)
-* Workflow Management - New / Open / Save / Run / Stop
+* Workflow Management - New / Open / Save / Run / Stop / Debug

 ## Activity Library - Custom Activities ##
 * ShowMessageBox - displays in a MessageBox the Value of the InputData argument